Sher-Chowdhury/codingbee_docs/categories/kubernetes/18_environment_variables/environment_variables.md

 MYSQL_DATABASE=dummy_db
 ```

-So it looks likes this has worked and it means that these env var should have got used by the [docker images](https://github.com/docker-library/mysql/blob/master/8.0/docker-entrypoint.sh).
+So it looks likes this has worked and it means that these environment variables should be available to the [Docker image's entrypoint script](https://github.com/docker-library/mysql/blob/master/8.0/docker-entrypoint.sh).

 But the only way to know for sure is to take a look inside the pod by creating a mysql session inside it.